 Underline : Indicates matter added to previous Master Plan.
-Page 67 DRAFT Dated 2017-12-18
+Page 68 DRAFT Dated 2017-12-18

-- The town should identify non-native invasive species (NNI) found on town property. - The town should prioritize removal of these NNI plants and, as it becomes possible, replace them with more appropriate plants.
+- The town should identify non-native invasive species (NNI) found on town property.
+As the town tackles the problem of NNI plants, it needs to reference an authoritative source of information that is applicable to our own area.
+There exist numerous national and regional lists of NNI plants that use various criteria for listings.
+We recommend Plant Invaders of Mid-Atlantic Natural Areas, 5th ed.
+Published in 2014 by the National Park Service and U.S. Fish and Wildlife Service.
+It is widely used and issued to all members of the Maryland Parks Department Weed Warriors. - The town should prioritize removal of these NNI plants and, as it becomes possible, replace them with more appropriate plants.
 Replacement should focus on plants native to the Mid-Atlantic. - Residents should be educated as to the threats of NNI plants, their identification, and options for removal/replacement on their properties.

-6.23 Additional Sensitive Areas
+Additional Sensitive Areas